Battery-ready solar Perth: how to future-proof your system without buying a battery now

 -

 Hybrid inverter included?
 A hybrid inverter with an empty battery port is genuinely battery-ready (DC coupling possible).
-A string inverter with spare switchboard space is NOT battery-ready in the DC-coupling sense — it just has room for a future AC-coupled battery.
+A string inverter with spare switchboard space is NOT battery-ready in the DC-coupling sense.
+It just has room for a future AC-coupled battery.

 -

 Which battery brands are compatible?
 Ask which specific batteries the hybrid inverter supports.
-"Battery ready" doesn't mean compatible with all batteries — Sungrow SH is only compatible with Sungrow SBR.
+"Battery ready" doesn't mean compatible with all batteries.
+Sungrow SH is only compatible with Sungrow SBR.

 -